JJscott/mkdocs-test/docs/en/cr/04-game-structure.md

 ---
-title: Comprehesive Rules – Game Structure
+title: FAB Comprehensive Rules – Game Structure
 description: The process of starting, playing, and ending a game.
 document: cr
 chapter: 4